Rubiel1/fake1910NewsHeadlines/README.md

     'Peace in Mexico after Porfirio Diaz is removed from office.'

-Fake headline from 1910: '

-    'Peace in Mexico after Porfirio Diaz is removed from office.\nJAPAN WILL SEND FLEET Mexico is Elated Over Pre parations Made to Cele brate Independence.'

 Fake headline from 1910:

     'Peace in Mexico after Porfirio Diaz is removed from office.
 By - the Mexican News Agency \' River Review.\nSTATUS OF MEXICO IMPROV ENOUGH FOR NOW El Paso Residents Opt- In to Stay put and Watch the Movements in Mexico.'